system76/tech-docs/src/models/gaze18/repairs.md

 The battery provides primary power whenever the system is unplugged.

+The model number for the Gazelle 18's battery is `NP50BAT-4-54`, and the original part number is `6-87-NP5KS-51B00`.
+Third-party battery sellers may list one or both of these numbers, and may offer other compatible part numbers with the same model number.
+You can also [contact System76](https://support.system76.com) to purchase a replacement battery.

 **Tools required:** Cross-head (Phillips) screwdriver **Time estimate:** 8 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>